AngryProgrammerInside/NC-API-Documentation/README.md

 It will return **-1** when the addition fails.
 Make sure the email is unique across the system (even if deleted) and the password meets the complexity requirements.

-**Note:** It is not possible to change or add information for the user-account after creation.
+**Note:** It is not possible to change or add information for the user-account by API after creation.